sidhesh-22/SQL-Case-Study-on-Formula-1-Seasons/README.md

 ### Project Overview

-In this project, I've dived deeper into the Formula One Seasons to analyse to performance of the F1 drivers, their performances, constructor performances and so using SQL.
-I have uncovered various insights like youngest and oldest F1 drivers, most successful F1 driver and F1 teams.
-I even tried building custom reports containing all the details like year, race id, circuit location, driver name and positions, constructor name and postions, fastest lap timings and so on.
+In this project, I've dived deeper into the Formula One Seasons to analyze to performance of the F1 drivers, their performances, constructor performances, and so on using SQL.
+I have uncovered various insights like the youngest and oldest F1 drivers, the most successful F1 drivers and F1 teams.
+I even tried building custom reports containing all the details like year, race id, circuit location, driver name and positions, constructor name and positions, fastest lap timings and so on.

 ![SQL report preview](https://github.com/user-attachments/assets/5b3cf9a2-fa62-4494-9620-4163b2cd22b0)